 Instructor's permission required.
-Course may be repeated.
+Course is repeatable.

 759. Topics in History.

 An examination of selected topics in history.
 Course may be repeated once when instructor determines there will be no duplication of material.
 Graded Pass/Fail.
 Instructor's permission required.
 (Open only to doctoral candidates.)